eknox22/AI-generator/README.md

 # Credits

-- The landing page was created by [eknox22](https://github.com/eknox22) as a final project for the SheCodes AI Add-on workshop.
+- The AI Quote Generator was created by [eknox22](https://github.com/eknox22) as a final project for the SheCodes AI Add-on workshop.

 # License